Early Childhood II (Pre-Kinder / Kinder) and Early Childhood III (Prep)

 Section A has been implementing some elements of a Reggio-inspired approach in the classrooms.
 Our main focus has been to document the students learning experiences to make learning and learners visible to the community.

-In Early Childhood I and II, children have classes from 7:30 – 11:40, divided generally in 30 to 60-minute periods.
+In Early Childhood II, children have classes from 7:30 – 11:40, divided generally in 30 to 60-minute periods.
 In Early Childhood, all students receive art, music, PE, swimming, Mandarin, and technology.
-Students in EC I and II receive pre-writing and pre-reading classes in addition to guided exploration that stimulates thinking skills, fine and gross motor skills and social abilities.
+Students in EC II receive pre-writing and pre-reading classes in addition to guided exploration that stimulates thinking skills, fine and gross motor skills and social abilities.

 Academic subjects begin in Early Childhood III (Prep) when the day runs from 7:30am-2:00pm.
 In EC III, Math, Language Arts and Science are taught in English by the home-room teacher, and Spanish Language Arts is taught in Spanish.
 The schedules change for EC III, to six learning periods per day.
 After two learning periods, students receive a 20-minute recess.
 After two more learning periods, there is a 40-minute lunch break.
 In the final two learning periods of the afternoon, student receive 1 hour 20 minutes in class and leave at 2:00pm.